"Grant me the power to bring the world revolution!"

 Hell, Utena herself.
 Even outside of the duels, she's a really tough chick both in personality and in physical ability.
 She can jump, she can punch, she's a demon on the basketball court, and she can beat trained duelists with broken swords, bamboo practice swords, and a pitchfork.
 And let's not get started on the truly epic move she pulls in the last episode...

 Bastard Boyfriend: Saionji, Touga and Akio are cold, and diffident to the Rose Bride, and to other women.
-This is, of course, played for epic Deconstruction.

 The Beautiful Elite: Almost every major character (except, notably, Anthy) has a scene where they are being admired by a crowd of lovestruck onlookers (of bothgenders).
 This usually happens when they're first introduced.